-- (1) Every Mauritius ship of not less than 24 metres in length shall be registered under this Act. - (2) A ship shall be a Mauritius ship for the purposes of this Act, where it is registered in Mauritius under this Part. - (3) Where a ship entitled to be registered in Mauritius is so registered, the ship shall not be registered under the law of another jurisdiction except pursuant to permission granted under section 56.
+(1) Every Mauritius ship of not less than 24 metres in length, other than a fishing vessel, shall be registered under this Act.

+- (2) A ship shall be a Mauritius ship for the purposes of this Act, where it is registered in Mauritius under this Part. - (3) Where a ship entitled to be registered in Mauritius is so registered, the ship shall not be registered under the law of another jurisdiction except pursuant to permission granted under section 56.